NikiKras/Task1/README.md

 4.Prepare data to be recorded in the database

-And then we all connect it into one code, using a cycle to open each file
+And then we all connect it into one code, using a cycle to open each file Also i used regular expressions with help regex101.com site